 The liabilities are recognised for amounts due to be paid in the future for goods or services received, whether or not invoiced.
 Amounts owing to suppliers (which are unsecured) are settled in accordance with the policy set out in Treasurer's Direction NSW TC 11/12.
 For small business suppliers, where terms are not specified, payment is not made later than 30 days from date of receipt of a correctly rendered invoice.
 For other suppliers, if trade terms are not specified, payment is made no later than the end of the month following the month in which an invoice or a statement is received.
 For small business suppliers, where payment is not made within the specified time period, simple interest must be paid automatically unless an existing contract specifies otherwise.
-For payments to other suppliers, the Head of an authority (or a person appointed by the Head of an authority) may automatically pay the supplier simple interest.
+For payments to other suppliers, the Board may automatically pay the supplier simple interest.